Your journey is not a straight line. And that is okay.

 "Needs can be met through SEN Support"

-Counter: Show SEN Support has been tried multiple times and hasn't worked.
-Include progress data, incident logs.
+Counter: Provide evidence SEN Support has been tried multiple times and has not worked.
+Include progress data and incident logs.

 "Not severe enough"

-Counter: Legal test isn't "severity" — it's whether SEN Support is enough.
+Counter: The legal test is not severity — it is whether SEN Support is sufficient.
 Show it isn't.

 "Need diagnosis first"